ClaudioESSilva/claudioessilva.github.io/_posts/2022-06-07-dbatools-exceptions.md

 If you feel this is not yet enough or you need to dig a bit more on the stack trace, we have a command called `Get-DbatoolsError` that allows you to navigate through the errors that happened in the context of dbatools.
 This will give you more details.

-Hope you find it useful and that this helps understanding a little bit more how we handle the exception on dbatools PowerShell module.
+Hope you find it useful and that this helps understanding a little bit more how we handle exceptions in the dbatools PowerShell module.

 Thanks for reading!